CSUN-SeniorDesign/matabit-blog/content/posts/shahed-week-8.md

 # Our problem...

 When using ECS, it would create its own services which have their own respective target groups.
-These target groups would not register the containers correctly.
+The target group that we were creating initially would not register the containers correctly.
 So in the ALB listener we would manually add rules for the correct services, but due to conflicts with the default route it would only route the rule with the highest priority.

 So when we finally transferred everything over to terraform instead of going through the management console, we managed to correctly identify the target groups and associate them with the correct services and listeners.